Editor’s note: if you have servers to sell that you would like a quote on, click here.

 Recycling your Servers & IT Assets

-Servers are among some of the most lucrative IT assets to recycle, as servers contain a host of valuable materials that can be recycled individually.
+Servers are among the most lucrative IT assets to recycle, as servers contain a host of valuable materials that can be recycled individually.
 If you have servers that are relatively new—between 1 and 3 generations old—you may find that deciding to sell used servers on the resale market is the best way to repurpose them.
 There is a thriving market of buyers interested in used servers, and resale can also yield companies greater cash back.
 Our 5 best-selling servers from top manufacturers Dell PowerEdge, HP, and IBM are: IBM Blade, xSeries & pSeries Servers, HP ProLiant Racks, Blades Dell PowerEdge Racks, Blades DDR3 SuperMicro Servers, and Custom Servers with DDR3 Memory.
 However, if your server is more than 5 years old (and therefore considered obsolete), recycling for scrap metal value is your best course of action for optimal return on investment.

 If you are looking to buy new servers to replace your old ones check out our posts on whether white box servers are right for your needs and Dell vs HPE servers.